- Folder Organization

 Scene Templates: Prebuilt scenes, such as the OctopusKit logo.

-Support & Utility: Auxiliary classes that are required for common OctopusKit functionality, such as logging, but may not always be needed.
+Support & Utility: Auxiliary classes and data structures that are required for common OctopusKit functionality, such as logging, but may not always be needed.
 Advanced projects may exclude these or use custom implementations.

 Control Flow & Object Hierarchy